mattnicholson/contextmapper/README.md

 ### TL;DR:

-It takes an exhaustive set of possible data values, and turns them into a single, *true* set, based on the current state.
+It takes an exhaustive set of *potential* data values, and turns them into a single, *true* set, based on the current state.

 For example: Turning this: